llama-for3ver/WT-Vehicle-Data-Extract/README.md

 1. Clone this repo `git clone https://github.com/llama-for3ver/WT-Vehicle-Data-Extract.git`
 2. Clone [War Thunder Datamine](https://github.com/gszabi99/War-Thunder-Datamine) `git clone https://github.com/gszabi99/War-Thunder-Datamine.git`
    > [!warning] This repo is very large, and it will take a while to clone.
+You can use --depth=1 to download only the latest files, which greatly speeds up cloning and should be sufficient.
-3. Specify in `.env` (placed inside the utils folder) the path to the datamine repo.
-Place the file in the directory called "utils".
-The `.env`
+3. Specify in `.env` (placed inside the utils folder) the path to the datamine repo:
    ```
    DATAMINE_LOCATION="path/to/datamine/repo"
    ```